dc138/docker-minecraft-server/README.md

 # Docker Minecraft Server

 A simple docker image to run a minecraft server in a docker container.
-Downloads the desired minecraft version on startup and automatically launches it.
+Downloads the desired minecraft version and flavour on startup and automatically launches it.
-You can mount `/mc/server` as a volume in your host machine to persist data across container launches.
+You must mount `/mc/server` as a volume in your host machine to persist data across container launches.
+Supports both automatically downloading `vanilla`, `fabric`, `forge` and `spigot` server jars, and using a custom server url link.

 ## Building the image

+Note that you might need to change the java version used by the container to run older minecraft server versions.

 ### From source